-Unfortunately, we currently are not able to offer treatment for Restrictive Avoidant Food Intake Disorder (ARFID) but we may support with information about this disorder.
+Unfortunately, we currently are not able to offer treatment for Restrictive Avoidant Food Intake Disorder (ARFID).

 We work with adults aged between 18-65 who have a registered Luton or Bedfordshire GP, and meet the diagnostic criteria for an eating disorder.

 The initial appointment is an opportunity for you to tell us what has led you to seek support for your eating difficulties and some background information about yourself.
 It will last around 50 minutes.
 You will meet one of our therapists.

 Depending on your concerns one of our medical doctors, dietitians or assistant psychologists might join this meeting, too.
 In this meeting we will discuss your expectations, hopes, fears and any goals you might have.
 It is an opportunity for you to meet the service and for you and us to assess together whether we feel we will be able to work well together

 You will be able to ask questions about our professional experience and remit and our approach to therapy.
 It is also opportunity for us to assess whether we are able to work with your concerns or difficulties.

 If we decide to work together after our initial appointment, you will be placed on our waiting list and we will contact you as soon as a therapist becomes available.